fvafrCU/packager/cran-comments.md

 Dear CRAN Team,
 this is a resubmission of package 'packager'.
 I have added the following changes:

+* Setting inital package version to '0.1.0'.
+* Using the minor R version in DESCRIPTION (not the patched one).
+* Fixed setting a package's title if no description is given.
+* Set the argument author\_at\_r for function set\_package\_info to default to option packager/whoami.
 * Add a failsafe version of git2r::commit called git\_commit().
 * Added exception handling if reading the git config throws an error by conditionally setting a local git config.